Our Team

 Faculty

-Elizabeth has worked in Catholic liberal education for seventeen years in a wide variety of capacities, most recently as principal of Saint Stephen School in East Grand Rapids.
-She has taught broadly over grades 3-12 curriculum, including philosophy, Latin, Logic and Rhetoric, music, Euclidean geometry, history, and literature.
+Elizabeth has worked in Catholic liberal education for seventeen years, most recently as principal of Saint Stephen School in East Grand Rapids.
+She has taught broadly over grades 3-12, including philosophy, Latin, Logic and Rhetoric, music, geometry, history, and literature.
 Elizabeth has developed curriculum for several schools as well as created several unique programs, such as a high school sacred music apprenticeship and a Way of Beauty program.
-For nine years, Elizabeth worked at Oakcrest School in Vienna, VA, where, over the course of these years, she served as a faculty member, master teacher of the foreign language department, and Dean of Faculty and Curriculum.
-In this latter capacity, she developed the school’s liberal arts educational vision and guided the academic accreditation process.
-Elizabeth holds a B.A. in Classical and Early Christian Studies from Christendom College and a M.A. in Liturgical Studies from the University of St. Mary of the Lake.
-She is trained in the Ward Method of Music Instruction at the Catholic University of America.
-Elizabeth is a consecrated virgin living in the world of the Diocese of Grand Rapids and was consecrated in 2021.
+As Dean of Faculty and Curriculum at Oakcrest School, she developed the school’s liberal arts educational vision.
+Elizabeth is trained in the Ward Method of Music Instruction, holds a B.A. in Classical and Early Christian Studies from Christendom College and a M.A. from the University of St. Mary of the Lake.
+Elizabeth is a consecrated virgin living in the world.

 Monica Clarke